What Is an API? (Plain English)

 Most services provide separate test/sandbox keys.
 Use them during development.

-What to Look for in API APIClick to read the full definition in our AI & Automation Glossary.
-Documentation
+What to Look for in API Documentation

-Good API
+Good API documentation includes:

 - Base URL - Where all requests go (e.g.,